 “It’s worth remembering any time someone tells us about their partner’s size, bragging or denigrating, that such memories may be inaccurate or easily influenced,” notes Prause.

 But lest we finish this with overemphasis on what’s downstairs, it’s also important to note that women ranked characteristics like trustworthiness and overall attractiveness as more important than penis size.
 What’s more, most penis preferences had to do more with functionality rather than aesthetics, a.k.a. the motion in the ocean.

-It’s important to note that women ranked other characteristics like trustworthiness and overall attractiveness as more important than penis size and that most preferences had to do more with functionality more than aesthetics.
-And the preference towards size in one-off partners also makes sense.
-Though a large penis might be exciting for an evening, the post-sex pain associated with hung partners makes a long-term commitment to a bigger member slightly less appealing.
+The attraction to a large penis in one-off partners also makes sense.
+While a large penis might be attractive for an evening, the post-sex pain associated with partners packing a big penis makes a long-term commitment to a massive member slightly less appealing.